malek-benjemia/CMS-Blog/README.md

 Please don't forget to properly set the gitignore file.

 ## <span id="usage">Usage</span>
 Use it to View/Update/Delete users, posts and comments on your Blog.
 The database can be reste by using mysql -u root -p  source db/schema.sql.
 The tables can be reset by using the commands "npm run seeds".
 In the command line (bash) enter npm start, then go to <a href="http://localhost:3001">http://localhost:3001</a>.
-Alternatively use Heroku.
+Alternatively use <a href="https://cmsblogmalekbenjemia.herokuapp.com/">Heroku</a>.

 ## <span id="license">License</span>
 This application is covered under no licence.